chrismo/talks/elegance/elegance.md

 of guinea pig it for you.
 I'd love feedback on it, it's still a bit rough around the edges.

-Thoughts on summing up:
-In Search of Elegance

-- Problem: Corrosive Effects.
-Help: See These Effects and Don't Mistake These for a Proper Critique of the Thing
-- Problem: Confusion between Ideals and Pragmatism.
-Help: Call these out.
-- Problem: Conflict.
-Help: Dig deep to find agreements, and work for a culture of Freedom.

-Fowler - been there done that - http://martinfowler.com/bliki/FaultyTechniqueDichotomy.html

-"The problem with any report of a faulty technique is to figure out if the technique itself is faulty, or whether the application of the technique was faulty."

 ---

 # Elegant Code